arx-deidentifier/genetic-benchmark/java/README.md

 Benchmark
 ====

-Requirements
+Requirements (Recommended)
 ------
 - MS Windows
 - Eclipse IDE

 How to run
 ------

-- Add the ARX project to your build path
+- Add ARX to your build path by including the "libarx-3.8.0_ga.jar" or a newer version (if already available)
 - Make sure to include the classes contained in the "ext" folder of the benchmark project in the build path
 - Run the individual benchmark classes (e.g. BenchmarkExperiment1.java)